Maple Spice Applesauce – Easy Recipe!

 Adjust This Maple Spice Applesauce Recipe to Suit Your Tastes

 There really aren’t any rules for making applesauce.
 Just make sure you wash the apples well, peel them (unless you want the peels included), and remove the cores.
-Adjust the amount of maple syrup (or other sweeteners) and spices to suit your taste.
+Adjust the amount of maple syrup (#ad) or other sweeteners to suit your taste.

 I like chunky-style applesauce, so I don’t cook the apples down for very long.
 If you like a smooth texture, cook your apples longer or puree them after the sauce cools down.